cytosmart-bv/AxionVueOpenAPI/README.md

 Make sure you have or had a [CytoSmart application installed](http://download.cytosmart.com/).
 Recommend is the cell counter given it do not restart itself after closing.
 This is needed to have all the correct drivers installed.
-It doesn't matter if the app is uninstalled afterwards.
+Uninstall the app afterwards.
+If the app is on the same machine the openAPI might connect with the wrong one.

 ### Step 2: pip install